-Using co-culture systems to study cellular interactions and custom-built complex, relevant disease models, Sygnature is able to add value to your discovery projects by recapitulating disease states in vitro, to allow comprehensive profiling of your novel compounds.
+Using a co culture system to study cellular interaction and custom-built complex, relevant disease models, Sygnature is able to add value to your discovery projects by recapitulating disease states in vitro, to allow comprehensive profiling of your novel compounds.

 - Angiogenesis: Co-culture of endothelial cells and fibroblasts allow the formation, structure and dynamics of a vascular network to be studied.
 The monitoring of network dynamics in real time using live cell imaging and the interrogation of the angiogenic network using high content imaging allows a full assessment of the use of agents aimed at modulating blood vessel formation and growth.

 - Tumour-stroma interactions: Increasingly, the stroma is being recognised as a therapeutic target in cancer.
 The co-culture of tumour cells with fibroblasts in 3D models of tumours can recapitulate more closely the tumour microenvironment in your cell culture dish.

 - Immune cell killing & antibody dependent cellular cytotoxicity: A tumour’s ability to evade the body’s immune system is crucial for tumour development.
 Modelling the cellular interaction between cancer and immune cells offers a wealth of opportunities to exploit the potential of modulating the immune system to target cancer cells.

 - Phagocytosis & antibody dependent cellular phagocytosis: Whether it is inflammatory disease, or the promotion of cancer cell clearance, the modulation of phagocytosis offers significant potential for new therapeutics.
 Watch your compound affect target cells being internalised in real time using live cell imaging and see the interaction of phagocytes with target cells using high content imaging.